conductor-oss/conductor/CONTRIBUTING.md

 2. If in step 1 you get an acknowledge from the project leaders, use the following procedure to submit a patch:

     a.
-Fork Dynomite on github ( http://help.github.com/fork-a-repo/ )
+Fork conductor on github ( http://help.github.com/fork-a-repo/ )

     b.
 Create a topic branch (git checkout -b my_branch)